Kings of Suburbia: Evolution of style

 Kings of Suburbia was recorded entirely in English, a first for the band.
 The genre is a mix of electronic and pop.
 As twins Bill and Tom Kaulitz composed and recorded in Los Angeles, the album shows the influence of the city's nightlife.
 Most of the songs were written by the band and the entire album was mixed and produced by Tom Kaulitz.
 Most songs were written on a computer but live instruments were added to get the sound they wanted.

 Commercial performance

 The album is Tokio Hotel's most successful album on iTunes to date.
-It peaked at No. 1 in 30 countries and entered Top-5 in 17 more countries.
+It peaked at No. 1 in 30 countries and entered the Top 5 in 17 more countries.

 Other versions

-Their song "Run, Run, Run" was also recorded by American singer Kelly Clarkson (featuring John Legend) for her seventh studio album Piece by Piece.
+The song "Run, Run, Run" was also recorded by American singer Kelly Clarkson (featuring John Legend) for her seventh studio album Piece by Piece.

 Track listings

 All tracks written by Tom Kaulitz and Bill Kaulitz; additional co-writers listed below.